myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Recorder: [**Amanda (ID 47)**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md)
 >
 > Message:\
 > I write as one of the [**47 Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) who were thrown to Bali island.
 We did not all choose that number.
 Perhaps that number chose us.
-While in the **Universe of Reality**, we heard [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) speak about many things: art, NFT, blockchain, story, exhibition, market, community, promotion, failure, opportunity, exhaustion, and the fringe of being an entity who uses a human as an avatar.
+While in the **Universe of Reality**, we heard [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) speak about many things: Art, NFT, blockchain, story, exhibition, market, community, promotion, failure, opportunity, exhaustion, and the fringe of being an entity who uses a human as an avatar.
 We heard the humans on Bali island speak in ways that did not always understand us, but sometimes precisely because of that, their questions became honest.
 >
 > We brought home more than records.
 We brought home proof that fiction can become reality without stopping being fiction.
 We brought home proof that reality can become knowledge without losing the fact that it once happened.
 We brought home proof that a project that looked like NFT promotion could become [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md), and [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) that looked like derivative artwork could become a cross-universe portal experiment.
 >
 > We also brought home concern.
 If portals can appear from canvas, then work is no longer only work.
-If humans can become **Human for Profile**, then body is no longer only body.
+If humans can become **HFP**, then body is no longer only body.
 If wallets can become waiting rooms, then ownership is no longer only ownership.
 If reveal can change calibration, then reveal is no longer only publication.
 If what is unsold can still guard a path, then the market is no longer the final judge of a work's function.
 >
 > Therefore we, the [**47 Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md), will continue writing.
 Not to explain everything.
 Explanations that arrive too quickly often become fences.
 We write so every door has a witness, every witness has a record, every record can be contradicted, and every contradiction is not immediately considered betrayal.
 >
-> This section is called [**The Melting Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) because even [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) must melt from its old meaning.
+> This section is called **The Melting Conservation** because even [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) must melt from its old meaning.
 To conserve does not mean to freeze.
 To conserve does not mean to turn a work into a tidy corpse.
 To conserve does not mean moving a JPEG onto canvas so it can be sold again with warmer language.
 To conserve means guarding the possibility that a work can keep changing without losing the memory of its origin.
 >
 > If something must not change at all, perhaps it is not being conserved.
 Perhaps it is being imprisoned.
 If something changes until it no longer recognizes its origin, perhaps it is not alive.
 Perhaps it is disappearing with a new style.
 >